Time to Explore the Hauraki Plains and Shorebird Coast

 A stop at Piako Pete’s is a time-honoured tradition among many heading south along State Highway 25.
 Located at Pipiroa, commercial flounder fisher Pete Thorburn and his wife Gail provide direct to the public sale of fresh flounder, along with smoked kahawai, snapper, mullet and eel produced from Pete’s smokehouse.
 The knowledge, advice and genuine service you can expect to receive here is second to none.
 The Thorburns know their product better than anyone and their fish is delicious.

 The Shorebird Coast is home to Miranda Orchard and Gallery; another treasure of the region, offering visitors homegrown hospitality in the form of healthful organic wholefoods and coffee from the farm shop cafe.
 The farm shop offers a selection of fully certified organic jams, jellies and relishes, as well as freshly squeezed juices, yoghurts, fresh cheese and other boutique food products.

 The Hauraki Plains are home to numerous cafes serving hearty home cooked fare, contemporary cuisine and top quality coffee.
 The Corner Stone Cafe and the Woodturners Cafe, both in Mangatarata are open during the day, offering quintessential Kiwi ambience, friendly service and delicious menu selections.

 The Hauraki Plains and Shorebird Coast offer all the right ingredients with its prosperous plains, innovative industries and hidden gems unique to the area.
 Savour the flavour of the Plains!

 A Fun Family Road Trip Exploring the Hauraki Plains and Shorebird Coast

 From Auckland heading south to Hauraki Plains and the Shorebird Coast, consider taking the Pacific Coast Highway.
-It is a preferred alternative route to the state highway and a great way to start a road trip.
+It is a preferred scenic route to the state highway and a great way to start a road trip.
 The picturesque drive offers spectacular views, pleasant rest stops and minimal traffic.
 The journey takes approximately an hour and traverses rural communities, gently winding roads and rolling hills before opening out onto the long flat expanse of the Shorebird Coast.

 Kaiaua is an idyllic fishing village and ideal spot for families to stop for fish and chips at the Kaiaua Fisheries and Takeaways or icecreams from the iconic hot pink Kaiaua Dairy directly across the road from the large wooden children’s playground on the waterfront.